sanderdehaar/portfolio-sm3/README.md

-# Portfolio-SM3
+# Portfolio

-Welcome to the **Portfolio-SM3** project!
+Welcome to the **Portfolio website**!
 This repository contains the source code for my portfolio website, designed to showcase my work and provide details about my skills, projects, and experiences.

 ## Website